gvwilson/thirdbit/src/fiction/still-book/index.md

 worn away to stubs.
 She touched its shoulder sadly, wondering if it had known her gargoyle, or had ever watched over a sleeping puppet.

 The twins broke her daydream.
-"Hey, would you mind---"
+"Hey, would you mind—"

-"---being useful over here?"
+"—being useful over here?"
 They were wrestling a heavy plank up onto a crate to make a ramp.
 Beside them, Crest-of-the-Wave was knotting a length of twine around his waist.